ajwills72/rminr/docs/why-r-student.md

 R is already installed on most public machines at the University of Plymouth.

 ### Runs inside a browser
-There are free services that mean you can use R without having to install it, e.g. [ronline.org](http://www.ronline.org).
-If you'd like to learn more, ask Andy Wills for a free account.
+You can use R without having to install it, e.g. [RStudio Plymouth](https://rstudio.plymouth.ac.uk).

 ___